radius-project/blog/radblog/content/posts/2024/bicep-merge/index.md

 A key requirement for Radius compatibility with Bicep is a way to serialize resource functions in the `index.json` and `types.json` files.
 As part of the work for third party providers, the Bicep team now supports [resource functions](https://github.com/Azure/bicep/commit/0cc1d30854284d25c9a67e31c8660f68d76b2834).
 This feature allows us to add functions on Radius resources in our generator.
 We look for resource functions in our OpenAPI specs and add all the needed parameter and output data into the type defintion files.
 The logic for how we process resource functions can be found [here](https://github.com/radius-project/radius/blob/fb0287389e392f97f8bcb28bc03827420ad8fc8c/hack/bicep-types-radius/src/autorest.bicep/src/type-generator.ts#L141).

 ### Updating the Deployment Engine

 Radius also maintains a custom builds of the ARM deployment engine that is used for any Radius deployment.
 A lot of the work during the transition introduced breaking changes to how Radius is used, so we had to make sure that the deployment engine is compatible with both the Bicep compiler and the Radius-Bicep compiler.
 The addition of resource functions also means that the ARM JSON templates that Bicep builds could have added schema propertues.
 Updates were made so that the deployment engine could process the new template properties.

-### Publishing to an ACR
+### Publishing and pulling from an OCI registry with a `bicepconfig.json`

-The newly generated type defintions for Radius and AWS types have to be uploaded to an OCI registry that Bicep can pull and read from.
+The newly generated type defintions for Radius and AWS types have to be uploaded to an OCI registry as an extension that Bicep can pull and read from.
+This is made possible using [`bicep publish-extension`](https://github.com/Azure/bicep/blob/4139b6c21237c238ca483ebea32e4a463b441d90/docs/experimental/publish-provider-command.md).
+We run this command as part of our CI/CD pipelines so we have updated type definitions for releases and on edge.

-### Add support for a bicepconfig.json
-The bicepconfig.json.
-This was an addition that wasn't needed before so we needed a way to make it easy for users to understand and use this with their apps.
-We added this to rad init to provide the option of automatically generating the file for easy setup.
-The cool thing is that with the bicepconfig, you can now user any other experimental feature that Bicep has
+Bicep pulls from our OCI registry through the use of a `bicepconfig.json`.
+This is a newly required file that specifies the configuration needed to use Radius with Bicep and which extensions to enable to use Radius and AWS resources.
+The key challenge with the `bicepconfig.json` is making it easy for users to understand the file and use it with their applications.
+To help streamline creating a `bicepconfig.json`, we added the option of automatically generating the file for easy setup during [`rad init`](https://github.com/radius-project/radius/pull/7664).
+More information on the `bicepconfig.json` can be found in our docs [TBD --- add link]

 ## How to Get Started